JTKnox91/Backbone-ES6/README.md

 # Backbone ES6
-If you really like using the ES6 'class' syntactic sugar, and equally like using Backbone, this is the libary for you.
+If you really like using the ES6 `class` syntactic sugar, and equally like using Backbone, this is the libary for you.

 This is based on the [very useful framework](https://github.com/jashkenas/backbone) by the very talented [Jeremy Ashkenas](https://github.com/jashkenas/)